Austinae/chesscreator/README.md

 <br />

-To add more complex logic you can modify the main Board class and the boardEventListener to control more advanced piece moves
+To add more complex logic you can modify the main Board class and the boardEventListener to control more advanced piece moves.

 This being said, I wish you the best in your creative adventure!